joesghub/agentic-logistics-incident-response/README.md

 * **n8n workflow automation** for execution and data routing, and
 * **AWS Bedrock and MCP Clients** for cross-system orchestration and secure external communications.

-By using AI Agents inside ServiceNow to coordinate incidents and route decisions — and extending their actions to logistics and retail systems through n8n and MCP — the solution forms a closed-loop automation layer for PepsiCo’s delivery operations.
+By using AI Agents inside ServiceNow to coordinate incidents and route decisions, then extending their actions to logistics and retail systems through n8n and MCP, I built a closed-loop automation layer for PepsiCo’s delivery operations.

 **Business Impact:**